Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-05.md

 2. Check the checkbox on the left for the first server
 3. Click on the "View Details" button

-You can read more about Servers List dashboard [here](https://docs.appdynamics.com/display/latest/Servers+List)
+You can read more about the Servers List dashboard [here](https://docs.appdynamics.com/display/latest/Servers+List)

 ![SVM Dash 1](./assets/images/05-svm-dashboard-01.png)